BA level syntax and semantics or BA level computational linguistics

 This course analyzes the linguistic architecture of the Leiden language automaton Delilah – www.delilah.eu – which aims to compute fully specified sentential meanings for the sake of inference, by deep processing.
 The automaton produces three different levels of Logical Form, on the basis of a neo-Davidsonian event semantics.

 We will scrutinize the assumptions, the grammar and the logic underlying these Logical Forms, and discuss the question under which conditions these semantic representation are relevant to the theory of grammar, to language description and to natural language processing.
 In particular, we will pay attention to the question which aspects of sentence meaning should be computable this way, and which may fall outside this window.
 Papers are solicited on the (non-)computability of semantic phenomena in any language.
 Thus, students are invited to project their semantic insights on the concept of computability.

-The student is able to compare theoretical goals, research efforts and computational effects in semantics-oriented, grammar-based deep language processing.
-She is able to weigh theroetical validity and descriptive adequacy against computability.
+The student is able to compare theoretical goals, research efforts and computational effects in semantics-oriented, grammar-based deep language processing, and is able to weigh theoretical validity and descriptive adequacy against computability

 C. Cremers, M. Hijzelendoorn and H. Reckman.
 From form to meaning and back.
 Dutch as a computable language.
-2011 ms. to be distributed at the beginnening of the course.
+2011 ms. Available as PDF from the lecturer.

 Students can register for courses en exams through uSis